jrckln/Bendyourspline/www/explanatory_comments.md

 <br>

 In medical applications, the linearity assumption is frequently violated.
 To illustrate this possibility, let us consider a data set with age and body-mass-index (BMI) of 9377 NHANES participants.
 Below, is a plot of BMI values against age with the mean BMI values computed at each age (blue line).
 Additionally, the model assuming a linear association is added in red.
+The grey-shaded areas around the lines represent confidence bounds.

 ![plot of chunk age_bmi_1_plot](figure/age_bmi_1_plot-1.png)
 <br><br>

 The association between BMI and age is obviously not linear.
-The question is are differences in BMI between adjacent age groups due to a trend in the population or just due to random variation.
+The question is whether the differences in BMI between adjacent age groups are observed due to a trend in the population or just due to random variation.

 A popular nonparametric method to ‘smooth’ the blue curve by ‘local regression’ is the method of ‘locally estimated scatterplot smoothing’ (LOESS) (green line).
 In our case, it gives: